MikeyBurkman/eggnog/README.md

   - Build any type of application you like with it, big or small, CLI or web app.
   - eggnog does not interfere with popular frameworks like Express.

-### Here's our typical eggnog module looks like, but with some comments to help clarify things.
-We'll also include a few extra things for a more complete example:
+### Here's our typical eggnog module looks like, but with some comments to help clarify things:
 ```js
 // module.exports defines the metadata for your module: what it needs and how to initialize it
 module.exports = {